ibm-cloud-docs/BlockStorage/replication.md

 ### Listing data center locations from the IBMCLOUD CLI
 {: #determinereplicationlocICCLI}

 You can use the `ibmcloud sl block replica-locations` command to locate a replica location for your block volume.
-The following example lists the available location for a block volume in the US south region.
+The following example lists the available location for a block volume that is located in the US south region.

 ```sh
 $ ibmcloud sl block replica-locations 560156918